bessey/bt-elixir/README.md

 # Bittorrent

 A work in progress implementation of the [BitTorrent Specification](https://wiki.theory.org/index.php/BitTorrentSpecification#Info_Dictionary) as a method to learn Elixir.
+Inspired by [Building a BitTorrent client from the ground up in Go](https://blog.jse.li/posts/torrent/).

 ## Usage
 ```sh